-Mayor Berke’s Administration recently asked the Chattanooga City Council to declare “surplus” three city owned buildings near City Hall so they could be sold to private developers.
+Mayor Berke’s Administration asked the City Council in the summer of 2018 to declare “surplus” three city-owned buildings near City Hall so they could be sold to private developers.

 Property is typically considered "surplus" when it no longer serves the needs of the City and, therefore, the public.
 Two of the buildings are currently being used.
 Where are these employees going?
 What is the cost of the move, both long-term and short-term?
 What impact will moving them have on efforts over the years to create a city "campus" where city offices are close to one another?

 The properties under consideration to be surplussed and sold are the "Internal Audit" building on Lindsay Street; the former Senior Neighbors building on E. 10th St. at Houston, and the City Hall Annex on E. 11th Street where the City Attorneys and 311 are located.
 The IT Department had been in the annex but last year the City leased space for them in the Edney Building for $662,000 over a four-year period.